 You can correct mild symptoms and prevent low phosphate in the future by adding more phosphate to your diet.
 Milk and other dairy foods are good sources of phosphate.

 Or, you can take a phosphate supplement.
 If your vitamin D levels are low, you’ll also need to increase your intake of this vitamin.

 If your hypophosphatemia is severe, you may need to get high doses of phosphate through a vein (IV).
 People with the familial form will need to take both phosphate and vitamin D supplements to protect their bones.
 They may also need dental sealants to protect their teeth from decay.

 You need phosphate to maintain healthy bones.
 A lack of it can lead to bone weakness, fractures, and muscle damage.
-Very severe hypophosphatemia that isn’t treated can affect your breathing and heart function, and can be life threatening.
+Very severe hypophosphatemia that isn’t treated can affect your breathing and can be life threatening.

 A mild case of hypophosphatemia usually improves if you add more phosphate to your diet or take a supplement.
 Severe cases will require IV phosphate treatment.

 Your outlook depends on whether the condition that caused your low phosphate levels is treated.
 Once it has been treated, hypophosphatemia shouldn’t return.